MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 WindowsServerCore CN=Microsoft 10.0.10586.0 True
 ```

 To create a Windows Server Container, use the `New-Container` command.
 The below example creates a container named `TP4Demo` from the `WindowsServerCore` OS Image, and connects the container to a VM Switch named `Virtual Switch`.
 Note that the output, an object representing the container, is stored in a variable `$con`.
-This variable will be used in subsequent commands.
+This variable is used in subsequent commands.

 ```powershell
  $con = New-Container -Name TP4Demo -ContainerImageName WindowsServerCore -SwitchName "Virtual Switch"